MIT MAS.664 · Spring 2026

 Arm in a different pose showing reach

 Reach.
 Same arm, different pose.
-All 6 joints are exposed as MCP tools (arm_set_joint_angle, arm_home, arm_set_all_joints, plus diagnostics).
-Zero human-written hardware code.
+All 6 joints exposed as MCP tools (arm_set_joint_angle, arm_home, arm_set_all_joints, plus diagnostics).
+Zero hand-written hardware code in our repo.

 Try it yourself